hapijs/hapi/API.md

   potential conflicts with the framework.
 Should not be used by [plugins](#plugins) which should use `plugins[name]`.
 - `auth` - authentication information:
-    - `isAuthenticated` - `true` is the request has been successfully authenticated, otherwise `false`.
+    - `isAuthenticated` - `true` if the request has been successfully authenticated, otherwise `false`.
     - `credentials` - the `credential` object received during the authentication process.
 The presence of an object does not mean successful authentication.